wynnlone/RiskLabPPT/README.md

 A brief introduction to the historical development of financial theory and practice

-Guest presentation at RiskLab on March 19, 2019
+Guest presentation at RiskLab on Mar 19, 2019

-Last modified  on Sept 8, 2021
+Last modified  on Sep 8, 2021

 Please see the pdf file